rohan843/cybersecurity-notes/README.md

 ## Threats, Risks and Vulnerabilities

 **Threat**: Any circumstance or event that can negatively impact assets.
 An example is a social engineering attack (a manipulation technique exploiting human error to gain private information, access or valuables).
 Another example is phishing (a type of social engineering).
+Some common threats nowadays are:

+1. **Insider Threats**: Staff members or vendors may abuse their authorized access to obtain data that may harm an organization.

 **Risks**: They are different from threats.
 A risk is anything that can impact the confidentiality, integrity or availability of an asset.
 Risks can be thought of as the _likelihood_ of a threat.
 An example of risk to an organization is the lack of backup protocols that would allow recovery of stored information in case of any accident or security incident.
 Risks are commonly rated on 3 levels: **low risk asset, medium risk asset and high risk asset** depending on possible threats and value of an asset.